nystudio107/craft-seomatic/docs/docs/configuring/multi-environment.md

     // If `devMode` is on, prefix the <title> with this string 'devModeTitlePrefix' => '&#x1f6a7; ',

-     //  Prefix the Control Panel <title> with this string 'cpTitlePrefix' => '&#x2699; ',
+     //  Prefix the control panel <title> with this string 'cpTitlePrefix' => '&#x2699; ',

-    // If `devMode` is on, prefix the Control Panel <title> with this string 'devModeCpTitlePrefix' => '&#x1f6a7;&#x2699; ',
+    // If `devMode` is on, prefix the control panel <title> with this string 'devModeCpTitlePrefix' => '&#x1f6a7;&#x2699; ',

     // The separator character to use for the `<title>` tag